Join Team Iceland in summer 2018!

 The Football Association of Iceland

 Sports in Iceland

 Sport is very popular in Iceland in both its amateur and professional forms.
 Icelanders are not all about football, although both the female and male national teams are doing remarkably well.
 The women ‘s national football team is currently ranked as the 19th best national team in the world by FIFA and the men's team ranks number 22.
-(Click here to discover the potential reasons for Iceland's recent success in this field).

 Almost half of the country is a member of a sports club of some sort.